<img alt="" src="https://secure.lazy8krti.com/218831.png" style="display:none;">

 We are now seeing a surge in interest in trade-off methodologies which can offer more visibility into customer decisions and greater flexibility in understanding those decisions, without the large-scale samples needed in conjoint designs.

-SIMALTO (Simultaneous Multi-Attribute Level Trade-Off) is a robust, unambiguous choice-modelling tool, developed to overcome the limitations of traditional approaches to multi-attribute product market research - chiefly that the customer can select features in an unrestrained environment.
+SIMALTO (Simultaneous Multi-Attribute Level Trade-Off) is a robust, unambiguous choice-modeling tool, developed to overcome the limitations of traditional approaches to multi-attribute product market research – chiefly that the customer can select features in an unrestrained environment.

 Why is this important?
 As economic decision-makers tighten the screws, clinicians are becoming increasingly budget-conscious.
 Now more than ever, they are tasked to articulate the perceived value as they advocate for new devices or systems.
-SIMALTO treats price as a constraint and recognises that benefits often do cost different amounts.
-Because the design gives full exposure to all the attributes and features, the methodology allows for significantly smaller samples, a greater number of attributes and data is analysed at the respondent level – there is no averaging of preference of values.
+SIMALTO treats price as a constraint and recognizes that benefits often do cost different amounts.
+Because the design gives full exposure to all the attributes and features, the methodology allows for significantly smaller samples, a greater number of attributes and data is analyzed at the respondent level – there is no averaging of preference of values.

 In this webcast our research experts, Sabera Hyderally and Kristin Lovallo, consider the practical benefits of SIMALTO and share a case study with a demo of a survey.